Profile

 I work through long-term processes that combine research, iterative development, and the transformation of concepts into accessible forms.
 Projects often extend across multiple years and media.

-For example, Memoria Norway developed from field research into an expanded framework including exhibitions, publications, and performative formats.
+Memoria Norway is a long-term field project developed through research, exhibitions, publications, and performative formats.
 Across these contexts, the focus remains on how media can structure perception and communicate complex conditions.

 My practice moves between research, production, education, and collaboration, with a consistent emphasis on working within real institutional conditions.